Consumer Analysis - Definition, Importance, Steps & Example

 Step6: Use information about industry, customer and competitors determined above to identify gaps in the market

-Wheel of consumer analysis: It is a model describing the key factors in understanding consumer behaviour and hence developing a marketing strategy.
+Wheel of consumer analysis: It is a model describing the key factors in understanding consumer behavior and hence developing a marketing strategy.